-All IAS majors must satisfy the foreign language requirement: the successful completion of four semesters of one language appropriate to their concentration while at Washington University.
-For some students, this may mean the first four semesters of a language; for others who place into advanced language classes, and with approval of IAS language faculty, this may include literature, culture, oral communications and linguistic courses in the target language, once they complete the basic language sequence.
-Students must complete one semester of their language sequence to be eligible to declare a major in IAS.
+All IAS majors must satisfy the foreign language requirement: the successful completion of four semesters of one language appropriate to your concentration while at Washington University.
+For some of you, this may mean the first four semesters of a language; for others who place into advanced language classes, and with approval of IAS language faculty, this may include literature, culture, oral communications and linguistic courses in the target language, once you complete the basic language sequence.
+You must complete one semester of your language sequence to be eligible to declare a major in IAS.

 Special note for Spanish Speakers: the following Spanish courses are not part of the regular sequence that we permit to count toward the four semesters of foreign language: Intermediate Spanish Conversation and Culture (L38 223), Business Spanish (L38 351), Medical Spanish (L38 353), and Spanish for the Social Sciences (L38 355).
 Some of you might find these courses valuable for other reasons.
 If you have questions about this, please consult with your major advisor.

-Advanced foreign language courses in literature and culture used to satisfy the foreign language requirement may be counted as advanced credit for IAS majors as long as they are cross-listed with--or approved for study abroad credit for--the student's IAS concentration AND provided the courses are not being counted toward any other degree.
+Advanced foreign language courses in literature and culture used to satisfy the foreign language requirement may be counted as advanced credit for IAS majors as long as they are cross-listed with--or approved for study abroad credit for--your IAS concentration AND provided the courses are not being counted toward any other degree.

 Language courses taken to fulfill the IAS language requirement may count toward another major or minor unless they are being counted as advanced elective units for the IAS major requirement.

 Students with prior language experience:

-Native speakers of a foreign language must satisfy the four semester requirement in another language appropriate to their concentration.
+Native speakers of a foreign language: you must satisfy the four semester requirement in another language appropriate to your concentration.

-Heritage speakers who do not have a native level of fluency must seek appropriate placement by the coordinator of the language program and complete the four semester requirement.
+Heritage speakers who do not have a native level of fluency: you must seek appropriate placement by the coordinator of the language program and complete the four semester requirement.